aristeap/emu_thesis_deployment_version/README.md

 ## Contact
 I would love to hear any feedback, ideas for additional functionality or any questions you might have 😊!
-Contact anytime at :
+Contact me anytime at :
 * [aristeapapaspyroy@gmail.com](mailto:aristeapapaspyroy@gmail.com)
 * [Linkedin](https://www.linkedin.com/in/aristea-papaspyrou-8277a02a0/)